-Portuguese Citizenship Law Change: What’s Next & What They May Mean
+Portuguese Citizenship Law Change (May 2026): What’s Next & What They May Mean

-Portuguese Citizenship Law Change: What’s Next & What They May Mean
+Portuguese Citizenship Law Change (May 2026): What’s Next & What They May Mean

 While this is a significant shift in Portugal’s nationality framework, it’s important to understand what stage the law is at, what remains pending, and what the implications are for Portugal Golden Visa holders, past, present, and future.